- GIS | Health & Hazards Lab

 Sarah L. Smiley

 My research interests lie at the intersections of urban, historical, and cultural geography.
 I use multiple qualitative methods including surveys, interviews, participant observation, mental mapping, and archival research.
 I am specifically interested in the ways that colonial legacies of segregation, housing and development policy, and amenity provision affect everyday life in Dar es Salaam, Tanzania.
-My recent fieldwork focused on access to water and sanitation in some of the city’s oldest African neighborhoods.
-The research demonstrates that access must not only focus on proximity to water but also the cost, reliability, and quality of water.
-I am based at the Salem Campus where I teach a variety of Kent Core and Diversity Courses, and I also teach graduate courses on the Kent Campus.
+My current resesarch analyzes what access to water really means.
+In particular I explore how the price and reliability of water alond with the the physical act of walking to collect water impact life.
+I am based at the Salem Campus where I teach a variety of Kent Core and Diversity Courses, and I also teach graduate courses on African Cities and Qualitative Methods on the Kent Campus.

 Scholarly, Creative & Professional Activities

 Smiley, S. and C. Post.
 Forthcoming 2014.
 Using Popular Music to teach the Geogrpahy of the United States and Canada.
 Journal of Geography.

 Smiley, S. 2013.
 Researching Housing, Water, and Sanitation in the British and Tanzania National Archives.
 History in Africa 40, 1: 353-364.

 Smiley, S. 2013.
 Complexities of Water Access in Dar es Salaam, Tanzania.
 Applied Geography 41: 132-138.